webdriverio/selenium-standalone/README.md

 `opts.seleniumArgs` array of arguments for the selenium server, passed directly to [child_process.spawn](http://nodejs.org/api/child_process.html#child_process_child_process_spawn_command_args_options).
 Defaults to `[]`.

+`opts.spawnCb` will be called if provided as soon as the selenium child process was spawned.
+It may be interesting if you want to do some more debug.

 `cb(err, child)` called when the server is running and listening, child is the [ChildProcess](http://nodejs.org/api/child_process.html#child_process_class_childprocess) instance created.

 So you can `child.kill()` when you are done.